Trusted 10

 When a lab tests a product, results are often reported using two key terms:

-LoD (Limit of Detection), and LoQ (Limit of Quantification).
+LoD (Limit of Detection) and LoQ (Limit of Quantification).

-Ellipse analytics LOQ’s are typically in the low teens to single digit parts per billion (ppb).
+Ellipse analytics LoQ’s are typically in the low teens to single digit parts per billion (ppb).

-Serving size is a key consideration in determining how much of a particular contaminant a consumer is likely to consume from a product.
+Clean Label Project certification takes into account both serving size and daily exposure to industrial and environmental contaminants.
+Serving size is important because it helps determine how much of a contaminant a person is likely to consume from a product.

 While the objective is to reduce contaminants as much as possible, excluding serving size from the overall analysis can misrepresent actual exposure and potentially cause disproportionate concern.

-The difference between parts per million (ppm) and parts per billion (ppb) is exponential: 1 ppm equals 1,000 ppb.
+The difference between parts per million (ppm) and parts per billion (ppb) is exponential: 1 ppm = 1,000 ppb.
 These units show how much of a substance is present relative to the total amount—ppm measures larger amounts, while ppb measures much smaller, more diluted quantities.

 Think of it as the difference between a drop of food coloring in a backyard swimming pool versus a large lake.
 The drop is the same, but in the lake it is much more diluted.
 The drop in the swimming pool represents parts per million (ppm), while the drop in the lake represents parts per billion (ppb).
 When it comes to the impact on human health, that difference is monumental!